utinn/AgroSense---AI-Assisted-Soil-Health-Support-for-Sustainable-Agriculture/README.md

 ## 🏗️ System Architecture

-The React frontend calls a single REST API — `POST /predict`, `POST /predict/batch`, and `GET /health` — at the base URL given by `VITE_API_URL`.
+The React frontend calls a single REST API (`POST /predict`, `POST /predict/batch`, and `GET /health`) at the base URL given by `VITE_API_URL`.
 Behind that contract sit two serving paths, one for local development and one for production, exposing the same API contract and delegating to the same ML core.

 ```mermaid
 flowchart TD